-Frank, who was the eldest child, helped keep the family.
+Frank, a farmer and brother Jack, a nurseryman, helped support the family, being no social welfare in those days.
 Mary was naturalised as a New Zealand Citizen on the 24th of August 1926 and died on the 22nd of January 1932 at Gore.
 Mary is buried with her husband at the Gore Cemetery.

 Pobόg-Jaworowski, J. W, History of the Polish Settlers in New Zealand, ed.
 Warsaw; Chz “Ars Polonia.”
 1990, page 171.

 Archives New Zealand, Passenger Lists, 1839-1973, FamilySearch.

 Archives New Zealand Te Rua Mahara O Te Kawanatanga; Land Records.

 Catholic Diocese of Dunedin, St Mary’s Church, Milton; Baptism Register.

 Hurrell Maria, Gore, supplied photos and family information.